kolkri/project-auth/README.md

 # Project Auth API

+A project built by Kristiina Kolu, Marianne Ardin and Mimmi Fordal Uddin.

 This was the project for week 20 of the Technigo bootcamp.
 The project has both back- and frontend.
 We built the backend using API, Postman, MongoDB and Heroku.
-In the frontend we worked in React with branches.
+In the frontend we worked in React and Redux/toolkit with branches.

 Requirements included: